shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2024-04-07-uplift_modeling.md

 [![GitHub](https://img.shields.io/badge/Github-Repository-97c446?logo=Github&logoColor=DAF7A6)](https://github.com/shtrausslearning/postgreSQL/blob/main/testing_problem.ipynb)

+### **<span style='color:#686dec'> Uplift Modeling</span>**

+So what it this modeling approach about:

+**Uplift modeling** is a technique that allows us to identify the subset of objects who upon being influences by an event/action will do some action, and if not influenced will not do the same acton

+So lets think of an example:

+- We are selling a product and need to decide to whom we will be advertising, given that we cannot show it to all target audiences, we would like to find clients who will buy the product, if they see our advertisement and not buy it if they don't see it

+In **uplift modeling** we need three components:

+ - Have two arrays we will be working with; **Treatment Array**, **Target Array** and standard **customer related feature matrix**
+ - The **treatment array** is a binary vector, where we have no influence (0) and influenced (1)
+ - The **target vector** is also a binary vector, where we have no action (0) and action is made (1)
+ - The standard feature matrix (like other machine learning problems)

 ### **<span style='color:#686dec'> Dataset</span>**

-Lets introduce ourselves to the dataset we will be using by looking at the description provided with the dataset
+Lets introduce ourselves to the dataset we will be using in our notebook, by looking at the description provided with the dataset

 > This dataset contains 64,000 customers who last purchased within twelve months.
 > The customers were involved in an e-mail test.